-- the test date
+- Test date

-- the examiner’s name
+- Test Administrator’s name

-- delivery of training materials
+- Completion of training materials

 Advantages of Digital Record Keeping

 For customers who use SHOEBOX for occupational hearing testing, the entirety of their audiometric test and associated data, as listed above, is saved and stored digitally.
 There are several key advantages in favor of digital record keeping over paper files.

 What comes to mind first is the space required to properly and safely store paper-based records.
 Some organizations have had to resort to paying for storage units that provide the necessary extra space to securely house paper records.
 With risks of fire, flooding, and paper degradation, this is not an optimal choice in the current information and technology age.

 With digital records, there are no space limitations.
 Filtering through the information to find what is needed is also much more convenient with the advent of electronic record keeping.
 Precise information can be obtained immediately with a search query in a database for a specific employee’s name, ID number, and/or date range.
 The same type of search is significantly more tedious when using paper records.
 You must be highly organized to find needed data when searching through thousands, or even tens-of-thousands, of paper records potentially going back decades.

 Turnover happens, and roles change within all levels of an organization.
 This can result in an overabundance of records, especially for companies with higher turnover rates.
 An employee may have only worked for your organization for a couple of months, but their hearing test data must be maintained with the same regard as your most tenured workers.
 The individuals administering your program can also exit your company, or the program may expand to a level where additional help is needed.
 Electronic records make the management of a hearing conservation program more straightforward for the people maintaining it today and for years to come.